trizen/raku-rosettacode/programming_tasks/E/Exponentiation_order.md

 #### Output:
 ```
   (5³)² ───► 15625
-  5³²   ───► 15625
+  5³²   ───► 23283064365386962890625
 ```

-(Not to mention the fact that the form without parentheses looks like you're trying to raise something to the 32nd power.
+The form without parentheses ends up raising to the 32nd power.
 Nor are you even allowed to parenthesize it the other way: `5(³²)` would be a syntax error.
 Despite all that, for programs that do a lot of squaring or cubing, the postfix forms can enhance both readability and concision.)